Bill Catania: Business career

-Catania founded and is the CEO of OneRail, a final mile logistics orchestration program, as well as Move 24/7, which is operated by On Demand Technologies Inc., which Catania is the founder of.
+Catania founded and is the CEO of OneRail, a final mile logistics orchestration solution, as well as M-Dot, a cloud-based digital coupon platform that was acquired by Inmar, Inc in 2011.
 He also founded RaceFan Inc. in this senior year at Cornell University.

 Personal life

 Catania attended and graduated from Cornell University.

 Motorsports results

 ARCA Racing Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)